-The reason some websites, like this one, get a lot of organic web traffic and others don’t, is simple: I have made a consistent, quality, content commitment.
+The reason websites like this one get a lot of organic web traffic is simple: I post consistent, well-written, well-researched, very valuable, educational information.
 Period.
-This is the single biggest SEO hack most marketers won’t do.
-For the next few paragraphs, I’ll detail how to create content for your brand, and how to do it right.
+This is the single biggest SEO tool companies have but never utilize.
+I’ll explain why and detail how to create content for your company that attracts people.

 Why consistent content gives you an advantage